powsybl/powsybl.github.io/docs/tools/security-analysis.md

 layout: default
 todo:
     - add link to the SecurityAnalysisParameter page
-    - add link to GroovyDslContingencyProvider + syntax of contingency lists
 ---

 The `security-analysis` command is used to detect security violations on pre-contingencies and post-contingencies states.